and Other Awards with Satellite

 To submit for AMSAT awards, you need to send copies (you may reduce the size to fit more on a page as long as I can read the QSO information) of the front and backs (if there is QSO information there) of your confirmed QSL cards (eQSL cards are not valid for AMSAT or ARRL awards.
-Email confirmations of a QSO is also not acceptable) to AMSAT Director of Contests and Awards, Bruce Paige, KK5DO.
+Email confirmations of a QSO are not acceptable) to AMSAT Director of Contests and Awards, Bruce Paige, KK5DO.
 The cost (unless otherwise noted below) is $5.00 for members (include your membership number) and $10.00 for non-members.
-Please note that U.S. Postage rates now require envelopes with stiffeners in them to go as first class small packages.
-Postage is $1.12 within the U.S. and $1.52 for overseas (as of May, 2013 postal rates).
+All awards should be paid for after being reviewed by the AMSAT Awards Manager on thorough the AMSAT.ORG online store where postage rates are up-to-date.

 In 2005 we added the ability to apply for the awards via email – the preferred method.
 Now that the AMSAT Online Store is in full operation, AMSAT is offering the ability to apply for and pay for any of the AMSAT Awards online.

 To take advantage of this program, you need to scan your QSL cards (back only required if QSO info appears there).
 Send them as JPG or GIF files attached to your email.
 You may also put the images in a Word Document or an Adobe PDF document.
 Email your file to the AMSAT Director of Contests and Awards (presently, Bruce, KK5DO), and indicate which AMSAT Award you are applying for and your name as you want it to appear on the certificate.

 After your application has been accepted and approved, you will receive a reply email instructing you to make your payment.
 You may then go online to the AMSAT Online Store, http://www.amsat.org/wordpress and make your payment.
 Your certificate will then be sent to you using the shipping address you used with the online payment.